photo/documentation/docs/faq/AccountManagement.markdown

 ## Can I change the email I signed up with?
 Not at this time.
 We're working on it.

+## I previously signed in with BrowserID or Facebook Connect, so I don't have a password.
+How do I sign in now?
+You can use the same email associated with either of those accounts.
+When you sign in, enter that email and click "Forgot password?".
+You'll get a link to set a password.

 ## Can I change my password?
 Yes.
 When you sign in, click "Forgot password?" and enter your email address.
 You'll get a link to reset your password as if you had forgotten it.

 ## How do I delete my account?
 We're sad to see you go.
 Right now account deletion is manual, so email support@trovebox.com and we'll delete your account for you.
-Before you delete your account, make sure to migrate your photos to an external account that you control.
-You can do that at <a href="https://trovebox.com/migrate">the Migrate Photos page</a>.